davecheney/httpstat/README.md

 Bug reports and feature requests are welcome.

 Pull requests are most welcome, but please discuss your design on the accompanying issue fields.
-If there is no appropraite issue, please open an issue to discuss the feature before slinging code.
+If there is no suitable issue, please open an issue to discuss the feature before slinging code.
 Thank you.